eking03/Data110-Fall2025/Markdown-Exercise.md

 ## Using LAS Files

 LAS files can be accessed using several different softwares.
 The following code chunk is a fragment from a project I worked on, where a pedestrian bridge was scheduled to be built[^1].
-This utilizes a package called `lidR` which helps visualize 3D point clouds in R. The data. can be found at the following site
+This utilizes a package called `lidR` which helps visualize 3D point clouds in R. The data can be found at the sites listed as comments at the top of the following code chunk.

 ```{r}